make-software/casper-wallet-sdk/README.md

 Event types emitted by the Casper Wallet extension.

-Account was connected using the wallet:
+Emitted when account was successfully connected:

 - Connected: "casper-wallet:connected"

-Account was disconnected using the wallet:
+Emitted when account was successfully disconnected:

 - Disconnected: "casper-wallet:disconnected"

-Browser tab was changed to some connected site:
+Emitted when browser tab was changed to one containing a connected site:

 - TabChanged: "casper-wallet:tabChanged"

-Active key was changed using the Wallet interface:
+Emitted when active key was changed in the wallet extension:

 - ActiveKeyChanged: "casper-wallet:activeKeyChanged"

-Wallet was locked:
+Emitted when the wallet extension was locked:

 - Locked: "casper-wallet:locked"

-Wallet was unlocked:
+Emitted when the wallet extension was unlocked:

 - Unlocked: "casper-wallet:unlocked"